AlexandriaChemistry/ACT/INSTALL.md

 ==============
 The Alexandria Chemistry Toolkit (ACT) relies on a number of libraries.
 Even though we tried to keep it to a minimum, some more or less standard libraries are needed.
 ACT should compile fine on any UNIX (including MacOs) or Linux machine (but no warranty!).
 Most of the libraries can be installed using [Anaconda](https://anaconda.org) or even [Miniconda](https://docs.conda.io/en/latest/miniconda.html) which has the advantage of running in user-space entirely, that is you do not super-user access to install it.
+High-performance computer centers typically provide these libraries using some kind of module system.

 Prerequisites
 -------------